sudo-suadKF/Docker-Learning-Projects/README.md

     `docker compose up`

 #### Key Lessons
+- How to connect to a MySQL database
 - Understand the workflow, app -> create dockerfile ->  create or pull docker image -> create network -> build and run container with linking to network.
 - Docker Compose simplifies the whole workflow, app -> create dockerfile -> create or pull docker image -> create docker-copmpose.yml -> run containers with docker compose.
 - How networks allow app -> database communication with containers.